KIDSONLINEWORLD.COM

 SAFETY TIPS TO CONSIDER:

-• To choose the types of TV shows and movies your kids can watch, you can manage their profiles individually or create a profile with the Netflix Kids experience with titles just for kids.
+• To choose the types of TV shows and movies your children can watch, you can manage their profiles individually or create a profile with the Netflix Kids experience with titles just for kids.

 • You can decide what maturity ratings you want for your family by using Parental Controls that can locked by a pin.